lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 #### Note: The docker image does not automatically include all the files in the directory.
 You need to specify in the Dockerfile what files you want put where in the file docker container.

 ## Step: Add text to Dockerfile
-#### This first example adds one part to the default-aws-dockerfile script: updating pip
+#### Note: This first example adds one part to the default-aws-dockerfile script: updating pip
 If you follow the AWS docs Dockerfile, you will get a warning that pip should be upgraded.
 This addition 'fixes' that.
 ```
 ## Update pip